tedorellana/learning/SAA-C03.md

 ## Amazon FSx File Gateway (FSx File Gateway) ##
 Is a new File Gateway type that provides low latency and efficient access to in-cloud FSx for Windows File Server file shares from your on-premises facility

+## Joining the FSx for Windows File Server file system to the on-premises Active Directory  ##
+will allow the company to use the existing Active Directory groups to restrict access to the file shares, folders, and files after the move to AWS.
+This option allows the company to continue using their existing access controls and management structure, making the transition to AWS more seamless.

 ## Amazon Comprehend ##
 Is a natural-language processing (NLP) service that uses machine learning to uncover valuable insights and connections in text.